near/near-api-js/README.md

 Previously, NEAR JavaScript functionality was split across multiple `@near-js/*` packages.
 While this modular approach is great for tree-shaking, it made it difficult for developers to know which packages they needed.

-**near-api-js** solves this by providing a single package that includes everything you need, while still maintaining full tree-shakeability.
-You get the best of both worlds:
+**near-api-js v7** goes back to be a single package that includes all NEAR JavaScript functionality, making it easier to get started and use NEAR in your projects:
 - ✅ Simple installation - just one package
 - ✅ Easy imports - everything in one place
-- ✅ Tree-shakeable - only bundle what you use
 - ✅ Full TypeScript support
 - ✅ Works in browser and Node.js